The Smith & Wesson Texas Ranger Bowie Knife designed by Blackie Collins

 In 1972 Smith & Wesson was approached by the Texas Ranger Commission to build a commemorative revolver in honor of their 150th anniversary.
 While attending these meetings, Roy Jenks of Smith & Wesson Collectors Association and a Smith & Wesson Historian, proposed what could be offered in the way of a commemorative handgun.
 At this time, the Commission was also considering the purchase of a commemorative service knife.
 Roy, and John Wilson, a member of the Texas Commission, developed a design, similar to an early style Texas knife, for a Bowie knife.
 This pattern was presented to Smith & Wesson and the Bowie knife, designed by Blackie Collins, was modified closer to the style originally used and purposed by Mr. Wilson.
 Smith & Wesson felt an excellent entry into the knife market would be the Texas Ranger Commemorative Bowie knife.

 A package deal consisting of the Smith & Wesson Model 19 revolver and a Bowie knife was presented.
 The idea was accepted, production was initiated, and in 1973 Smith & Wesson announced the Texas Ranger Commemorative.
 Production plans called for the manufacture of 8,000 knives cased with a Smith & Wesson model 19.

 In addition, 12,000 individual knives in their own presentation case were offered starting at number 8001.
-The Texas Ranger knife, identical to all the early Smith & Wesson knives, was produced from a forged 440 series stainless steel and handcrafted in a series of 47 different manufacturing operations.
+The Texas The Texas Ranger Bowie knife was produced inthe Smith & Wesson factory from forged 440 series stainless steel and handcrafted in a series of up to 47 different manufacturing operations.
 Each knife was serial numbered on the top of the blade beginning at serial number TR1 through TR20,000.
 Information from the well-researched book, "The Knives of Smith & Wesson", by C.E.
 Rinke.
-This knife is numbered 19347.